nguyensjsu/sp21-172-enterprise-spartans/journals/miguel.md

 # CMPE 172 Project Journal

-## Week 4

-<br><br/>

-## Week 3
+## Week 3 and 4

 ![alt text](images/week3.png)

 This week I completed the REST API integration, and began including the Kong API as well.
 We have scheduled a meeting this weekend to finalize the work remaining and select which kinds of tools/frameworks we intend to use.
+I also implemented part of the front end for the online store.

 Here is the attached screenshot for the commits this week:
 ![alt text](images/week3comm.png)